Comparison

 Nimbalyst vs Codex CLI

 Codex CLI runs in the terminal.
-Nimbalyst is the visual workspace for building with Codex and Claude Code.
+Nimbalyst is the open-source visual workspace for building with Codex, Claude Code, and more.
 Bring Codex out of the terminal with session management, task tracking, and visual editors for markdown, mockups, diagrams, and code.

 Overview